VallieTracy/Global-Weather-Analysis/README.md

 TITLE
 ![global_grid](WeatherPy/Images/global_grid.png)

-#### Should you choose to clone this repo to your desktop and follow along, some things to note: ###
+### Should you choose to clone this repo to your desktop and follow along, some things to note: ###
-1. DON'T FORGET TO ADD A GITIGNORE
+1. You'll need two API keys, one for Open Weather Map, and one for Google
-      + You'll need two API keys, one for Open Weather Map, and one for Google
+      + *Don't forget to add a gitignore!*
       + Links below to where you can get your own API keys
       + To more easily follow along with my code, I placed both API keys inside a file called `config.py`, which is located in the `WeatherPy` folder and on the same level as the WeatherPy and VacationPy jupyter notebooks
       + I titled both keys `g_key` & `weather_api_key`